KKitenge/prework-study-guide/README.md

 ## Description

 This is a study guide created before the beginning of coding bootcamp.
-It is help with gaining knowledge  on the folling submects:
+It is help with gaining knowledge  on the folling subjects:

 HTML
 CSS